Addressing the Mental Health Avoidance Paradox: Strategies for Optimizing Support Engagement

 Why High-Functioning Individuals Are More Susceptible

 There is a specific neurological reason why professionally successful people often have stronger mental health avoidance patterns.
 Their success has been built on a particular neural configuration: high prefrontal control over emotional expression, strong executive function, and a well-developed capacity to suppress immediate discomfort in pursuit of longer-term objectives.
 These are adaptive traits in professional contexts.
-But the same architecture that allows someone to remain composed during a difficult negotiation also allows them to suppress internal signals that something requires attention.

-The insular cortex, which processes interoceptive awareness, the brain’s internal body-state monitoring, becomes less influential in individuals who have spent years overriding its signals for professional purposes.
+According to Damasio (2021), the insular cortex, which processes interoceptive awareness, the brain’s internal body-state monitoring, becomes less influential in individuals who have spent years overriding its signals for professional purposes.
 A 2016 study by Critchley and Garfinkel in Nature Reviews Neuroscience demonstrated that interoceptive accuracy, the ability to detect and correctly interpret internal physiological signals, varies significantly across individuals and directly influences emotional self-awareness.
 People who have trained themselves to push through discomfort often develop reduced interoceptive sensitivity, which means the early warning signals of psychological distress are dampened before they reach conscious awareness.

 What I consistently observe is that by the time these individuals recognize the problem, the avoidance pattern has been running for months or years.
 The neural pathways supporting avoidance have been strengthened through repetition.
 The cost has compounded in relationships, in physical health, in decision quality, and in a gradual narrowing of emotional range — a phenomenon explored in research on why personal growth plateaus persist despite awareness — that the individual may not even register as abnormal because the change occurred so incrementally.